matthewepler/ggdb/README.md

 * accounts and permissions

 * testing
-* do I need to insert escape characters to avoid breaking strings with " in them?
+	- do I need to insert escape characters to avoid breaking strings with " in them?

+* add page "Contributor's Reference Guide"
-* fucking search
+* search

 ## NON-CRITICAL
 * links for each entry